ryangerardwilson/rtutor/courses/data_science.md

     filtered_df = df[df['plan_duration'] > 12].copy() # Get explicit copy
     df[df['mac'].notna()] # keep rows with mac present

-    # Using .dropna (which ises .isna internally)
+    # Using .dropna (which uses .isna internally)
     # What pandas treats as NA: np.nan, pandas.NaT, None, pd.NA (and other
     # dtype-specific NA representations). isna() returns True for those.
     df.dropna(subset=['mac', 'mobile']) # drop rows missing mac or mobile

-    # Using masks: a mask is a boolean Series whose elements are True where condition satisfied
+    # Using masks: a mask is a boolean Series whose elements are True where the mask condition is satisfied
     mask = (df['plan_duration'] > 12) & (df['plan_id'] == 3)
     # select rows where mask is True and only these columns
     df.loc[mask, ['mac', 'mobile', 'plan_id']]